 Since Chile is a long, thin country stretching from north to south and the eclipse track goes from west to east, the moon's shadow does not stay in Chile very long.
 However, the land it does cross- The Norte Chico ("Close North") is extremely attractive to astronomers, stargazers, hikers and wine lovers.
 After making land at La Serena, the "path of totality" then crosses the Elqui Valley.
-As well as amazing vineyards and great people, this high altitude area is home to several world-class telescopes; La Silla European Observatory and the Cerro Tololo Inter-American Observatory (to name a few).
+As well as amazing vineyards and great people, this high altitude area is home to several world-class telescopes: La Silla European Observatory and the Cerro Tololo Inter-American Observatory and a little further north in the Atacama Desert, the ALMA radio telescope (to name a few).
 Further east, Bella Vista in the Andes- and near the Argentina border- also will be an amazing place to take in this beautiful event.

 The "path of totality" is within an hour or two's drive from some memorable destinations including Cordoba, Rosario and the famous capital city of Buenos Aires.
 As an added bonus, if you travel southwest from Buenos Aires it may be possible to view an eclipsed sun as it sets - something that's sure to be a once in a lifetime opportunity.